 Students will be required to purchase the specific Chromebook model from the CC bookstore, as the Chromebooks are custom tailored for the MLTK program.
 Chromebooks REQUIRE internet access.
+(Alternatively, if you show the MLT program director that you have a reliable working laptop, you do not need a Chromebook.)
+Alternatively, if you can prove to the MLT program director that you have a functional laptop that is compatible with Casper College technology infrastructure, you will not need a Chrome book.
 As a student in the hybrid online MLTK program, it is the student's responsibility to ensure they have internet access.
 The Chromebooks have WiFi connectivity and a fiber optic data port.